project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_course.md

 ---
 ## Scenario

-XYZ Corporation, is a global conglomerate that works in the domain of education and collaborates with different institutions, NGOs and academicians around the world.
+XYZ corporation, is a global conglomerate that works in the domain of education and collaborates with different institutions, NGOs and academicians around the world.
 The organization has adopted Sunbird to cater to evolving training needs and amplify learning opportunities.
 The organization has provided open access to its existing content assets and also offers certification courses to candidates.
 In order to offer such courses, organizations must create a curriculum, develop modules and add individual entities.
 Multiple assessments can be grouped together to offer a course.
 Each course material is comprised of well connected module to aid learning

 On successful completion of the course, the course administrator would like to certify employees  so that it is easy to know who are the employees who have completed this course.